Pandamouses/Pandamouses.github.io/README.md

    the value if v is `v = 6`, so wolves has a high possibility to move faster than sheep.

 - in1.txt contains raster data, each value represtents a pixel, so all the data can form a environment background.

+## How to run
+This model runs in python, after clicking `run file`, it will pop up a menu.
+And click `Model` in the menu bar, click `Run model` the model will start to run.
+Sheep will move randomly and wolves will move faster.
+There will be 3 wolves with random color **black, green** and **blue**, and all the sheep(40) are **white**.
+Wolves and sheep will only move 10 times.
+If sheep is within 20 unit range of wolf, the sheep would be caught and die.